 Work with us!

-The Lifelong Learning Platform (LLL-P) is an umbrella organisation that gathers 40 European organisations and networks active in the field of education, training and youth, based all over Europe and beyond.
-LLL-P aims to voice citizens’ concerns about lifelong learning.
+The Lifelong Learning Platform (LLLP) is an umbrella organisation that gathers over 40 European organisations and networks active in the field of education, training and youth, based all over Europe and beyond.
+LLLP aims to voice citizens’ concerns about education and lifelong learning.
 The Platform promotes a holistic vision of lifelong learning.
 If you are interested to embrace such an aim, you are welcome to express your interest in this new opening.

 The Lifelong Learning Platform is looking for a highly motivated dynamic team player, able to work within a multicultural environment and willing to be flexible but also able to stick to tight deadlines.
 The candidate should have a strong interest in education and lifelong learning.
 The position requires both technical and analytical skills, an eye for detail and motivation to look for solutions in a membership based organisation.

-- An excellent command of the English language (spoken and written); additional knowledge of one or more European languages is highly desirable;
+- An excellent command of the English language (spoken and written); Additional knowledge of one or more European languages will be considered an asset;

 - Strong organisational skills and flexibility;

 - Excellent interpersonal skills within a multinational context;

 - Being action-oriented, self-motivated, responsible and willing to take initiative;

 - Having an eye for detail and knowing to keep to deadlines (even under pressure);